vanshika5605/travel-planner/README.md

 cd backend\travelPlanner
 ```
 Set Environment Variables <br>
-Create a .env file in the this directory with the following variables:
+Create a .env file in the this directory with the following variables/download from (https://drive.google.com/file/d/1ct0vfgmHVftrIatkKILbZx6J7iR5nxpe/view?usp=sharing):
 ```
 MONGODB_URI=your_database_url
 DATABASE_NAME=your_database_name